sonofthort/Ascension-Game-Master-Glossary/README.md

 - __Promo Pack 2__ (_expansion_)
   - Includes new Heroes, a Construct and a Monster!
 - __Promo Pack 3__ (_expansion_)
-  - Includes new Constructs, a Hero and Monster!
+  - Includes new Constructs, a Hero and a Monster!
 - __Promo Pack 4__ (_expansion_)
   - A digital exclusive which includes new Heroes, a Construct and a Monster!
 - __Promo Pack 5__ (_expansion_)